Symmetric mutations algebras in the context of sub-cluster algebras: Symmetric mutation sub-algebras

 \end{defn} The following notation and remark will help organize and understand the second case of Definition 3.7 above. \begin{itemize} \item For simplicity, we will use $v-v$, $\sigma$-symmetric for vertex-to-vertex symmetric and if $\tau=1$ we will omit the $\sigma$.
-We will use $\mu_{j, i}=\mu_{j}$ to refer to a mutation at a counter vertex $j$ of $i$ in $Q$ and $\mu_{\widetilde{i}}$ for an anonymous or undetermined counter vertex for $i$. \item Inspired by Lemma 3.12 in [13], the second condition is equivalent to the following: for every exchangeable vertex $i$ there is another vertex $k$ and a permutation $\tau$ such that $\mu_{i}(Q)=\pm\tau(\mu_{k}(Q))$. \end{itemize} \begin{exams} The following are $v-v$, $\sigma$-symmetric quivers
+We will use $\mu_{j, i}=\mu_{j}$ to refer to a mutation at a counter vertex $j$ of $i$ in $Q$ and $\mu_{\widetilde{i}}$ for an anonymous or undetermined counter vertex for $i$. \item Inspired by Lemma 3.12 in [13], the second condition is equivalent to the following: for every exchangeable vertex $i$ there is another vertex $k$ and a permutation $\tau$ such that $\mu_{i}(Q)=\pm\tau(\mu_{k}(Q))$.
+Where for a permutation $\tau$ we have $\tau(\mu)=\mu_{\tau (i_{1})}\cdots \mu_{\tau (i_{n})}$. \end{itemize} \begin{exams} The following are $v-v$, $\sigma$-symmetric quivers

 the weight 2 refers to the valuation $(2, 1)$ or $(1, 2)$ when it is appropriate.
 For Example (a) we have $\mu_{x}(Q)=-Q, \ \forall x \in \{i, j, k\}$.
 For Example (b) we have $i$ is the counter vertex of $n$, $k$ is the counter vertex of $l$, and $m$ is the counter vertex of $j$.
 For Example (c), We have $\mu_{x}=-Q, \ x \in \{j, k\}$ and $\mu_{j}$ is a counter vertex of $\mu_{k}$ and vise versa.
 For Example (d), $\mu_{j}$ is a counter vertex of $\mu_{k}$, and $\mu_{z}$ is a counter vertex of $\mu_{r}$ and vise versa respectively.
 For Example (e), we have $\mu_{t}(Q)-(ji)(Q)$, $\mu_{l}(Q)=-(jk)(Q)$ and $\mu_{k}(Q)=-(li)(Q)$.
 For example (f), we have $\mu_{l}(Q)=-\mu_{j}(Q)$, $\mu_{j}(Q)=-(il)Q$ and $\mu_{i}(Q)=-(jl)Q$.
 The counter vertex of $i$ is $l$ where $\mu_{l}\mu(i)(Q)=(lt)(Q)$.